rpeabody43/sorting-visualizer/README.md

 A simple sorting algorithm visualizer featuring pretty colors.
 Written using C and [SDL2](https://www.libsdl.org/)

+Disclaimer: Although many of these algorithms perform similarly to each other in the real world, they vary wildly in runtime here due to how they are drawn to the screen.
+This project is meant to demonstrate how sorting algorithms look, not how fast they run.

 ## Build instructions
 I used Ubuntu 22.04 via WSL for this project but things shouldn't be that different across distros.